CAIDA/catalog-data/sources/solution/how_to_find_the_business_relationships_between_asns/README.md

 ### What is an AS Relationship

 - An AS Relationship is the determined routing policy between two ASes.
-- The three most commo types of AS Relationships are:
+- The three most common types of AS Relationships are:
   - customer-to-provider (c2p) (or if looked at from the opposite direction,  provider-to-customer p2c),
   - peer-to-peer (p2p),
   - sibling-to-sibling (s2s)